Loads of brands are doing it. There’s a lot of money in it! But what is greenwashing, exactly?

 - The Leaping Bunny (for cosmetics)

-Unfortunately, there is currently very little governmental control of misleading environmental advertising claims, but there are a number of non-profit organisations that monitor greenwashing.
+Unfortunately, the answer to ‘what is greenwashing’ isn’t straightforward.
+And even less so since there is currently very little governmental control of misleading environmental advertising claims.
+But there are a number of non-profit organisations that monitor greenwashing.
 The key to avoiding any sort of greenwashing is to do your own research and stay informed.